ricardo1512/landscape-class/README.md

 # landscape-class
-This Deep Learning project built a model to classify landscape images using linear classifiers and neural networks.
-A preprocessed Intel Image Classification dataset was used to compare the performance of a simple linear model and an advanced neural network.
+This Deep Learning project developed a model to classify landscape images using linear classifiers and neural networks.
+A Python skeleton code was provided by Deep Learning professors at Instituto Superior Técnico, and a preprocessed Intel Image Classification dataset was used to compare the performance of a simple linear model and an advanced neural network.